Tofaeli/Rearrange/README.md

 ```
 [1][m][HCP][con]
 ```
-The first character represents the intercoil spacing The second character represents the units for the intercoil spacing
+* The first character represents the intercoil spacing
+* The second character represents the units for the intercoil spacing
-Characters 3, 4 and 5 identifies the coil geometry.
-HCP for horizontal co-planar and PRP for perpendicular.
+* Characters 3, 4 and 5 identifies the coil geometry.
+HCP for horizontal co-planar and PRP for perpendicular
-The last 3 characters identifies the attribute. con for the conductivity and mag for the magnetic susceptibility.
+* The last 3 characters identifies the attribute. con for the conductivity and mag for the magnetic susceptibility